Best Hot Cajun Boudin Dip Recipe

 • 8 ounces sour cream

-• 1 cup or 4 ounces shredded sharp cheddar cheese
+• 2 cups or 16 ounces of shredded sharp cheddar cheese, Mexican blend cheese, or pepperjack cheese

 • 1 pound cooked boudin